ukmoose/node-applescript/README.md

 may pass an optional Array of String arguments to send to the applescript file.

-The following applescript file shows the format you need to use.
+The following applescript file shows the format you need to use to recieve the variables passed.
 ```applescript
 on run argv
 	set soundvolume to (item 1 of argv) --set sound volume to external volume